 Students will therefore receive face-to-face instruction for some of their courses from an instructor in the classroom, while they will receive instruction for other courses through video or internet based conferencing, delivered by instructors on another campus.

 Personal or telephone interviews with the Program Head or designate are encouraged for all applicants.
 A one-page letter of intent will be required from applicants.

-There are five required courses which students typically complete in first year.
-There are also five electives that students must select and successfully complete from the approximately twenty courses available to earn an Aviation Business Program Diploma.
+Students typically complete five required courses in the first year.
+There are five electives that students must select, and successfully complete from the approximately twenty courses available to earn an Aviation Business Diploma.

-The Aviation Business Program is designed to complement technical flying skill with business knowledge and skills that can facilitate success in the aviation industry.
-Over time, and in consultation with the northern aviation industry, business course content will be adjusted to better meet the changing needs of the industry and students.
+The Aviation Business program is designed to complement technical flying skill with business knowledge, and skills that can facilitate success in the aviation industry.
+Over time, and in consultation with the northern aviation industry, business course content will be adjusted to continue to meet the changing needs of the industry and students.